 Back pain can vary in severity and type, from sharp and stabbing to dull and aching.
-Back pain is common, as the back acts as a support and stabilizing system for your body, making it vulnerable to injury and strain.
+Back pain is common because the back acts as a support and stabilizing system for the body, making it vulnerable to injury and strain.
 Vomiting occurs when the contents of...
 Read more

 Back pain can vary in severity and type, from sharp and stabbing to dull and aching.
-Back pain is common, as the back acts as a support and stabilizing system for your body, making it vulnerable to injury and strain.
+Back pain is common because the back acts as a support and stabilizing system for the body, making it vulnerable to injury and strain.

 Vomiting occurs when the contents of your stomach are forcefully ejected from your mouth.
 Food poisoning and viral infections are common causes of vomiting.

-When you experience back pain with vomiting, it’s important to consider when you started experiencing your back pain.
+When you experience back pain with vomiting, it’s important to consider when your back pain started.
 For example, forceful vomiting could lead to back pain and strain.
 Common causes of vomiting include:

 - food poisoning

-- infections (associated with bacterial and viral illnesses)
+- infections (usually related to bacterial and viral illnesses)

 - motion sickness

-However, back pain and vomiting are also commonly associated with a urinary tract infection (UTI) or kidney infection.
+Back pain and vomiting are also commonly associated with a urinary tract infection (UTI) or kidney infection.
 These conditions result when bacteria build up in the urinary tract, leading to infection.
-A kidney infection is the more serious of these two conditions.
+A kidney infection is the more serious of the two.
 Other symptoms of a kidney infection include blood in the urine, pain in the side of the torso, chills, and fever.

-Other, less-common causes of back pain and vomiting may include:
+Less common causes of back pain and vomiting include:

 - bacterial meningitis